reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 };
 ```

-Similarly, we will add a task in existing spec to validate the click event of a button and its outcome alert of the popup:
+Similarly, we will add a task in existing cypress test spec to validate the click event of a button and its outcome alert of the popup:

 ```javascript
 it('click a button', () => {